quacksouls/bitburner/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-A bunch of scripts for a walkthrough of the game Bitburner.
+A bunch of scripts for playing the game Bitburner.
 Run these commands from the terminal of the game to pull all scripts into your game.

 ```sh
 # Run this command and wait for it to finish.